-Chronic diseases, such as cardiovascular, kidney, and liver disease, as well as, cancer, and diabetes are primary causes of morbidity and mortality in the United States.
-Solid organ transplantation is the treatment of choice for several types of organ failure.
+Chronic diseases, such as cardiovascular, kidney, and liver disease, as well as, cancer, and diabetes are primary causes of morbidity and mortality in the United States.6 Solid organ transplantation is the treatment of choice for several types of organ failure.
+Many patients awaiting an organ transplant face serious challenges, such as travel expenses, living donor expenses, anti-rejection medications, and procedures required to maintain the health of the transplant.
 Most available organ donations come from deceased donors, but more than 6,000 transplants come from healthy, living donors each year.
 A series of tests must be completed to ensure the donor and recipient blood and tissue types are compatible.
 A pretransplant evaluation identifies the risk for post-transplant infections and evaluates exposure history, prior infections, serologic testing for distant exposures, cultures to identify colonization patterns, and administration of vaccines.
-Active infections, such as HIV, hepatitis B and C, and severe acute respiratory syndrome coronavirus 2 are evaluated near the time of transplantation as well.
-Additional factors that may be considered during the process are the patient's current medical status, geographical location, and time on the transplant list.
-Organ transplantation can still occur in the absence of donor and recipient blood and tissue match; however, special treatments are needed to prevent rejection of the organ.
+Active infections, such as HIV, hepatitis B and C, and severe acute respiratory syndrome coronavirus 2 are evaluated near the time of transplantation as well.7 Additional factors that may be considered during the process are the patient's current medical status, geographical location, and time on the transplant list.
+10 Organ transplantation can still occur in the absence of donor and recipient blood and tissue match; however, special treatments are needed to prevent rejection of the organ.
 Infection and malignancy are two complications that result from the life-long immunosuppression required to maintain allograft function following transplantation.
 Since established infection is more challenging to treat in the immunocompromised transplant recipient, the pretransplant evaluation is essential to treatment and must be comprehensive.7